Exposing Blindspots: Cultural Bias Evaluation in Generative Image Models

 \textbf{Evaluation metrics.} We evaluate models using two complementary dimensions: general-purpose and culture-aware.
 For general-purpose, we adopt CLIPScore, DreamSim, and Aesthetic Score to measure semantic alignment, cumulative edit distance, and visual quality.
-For culture-aware evaluation, we extend VQA- and RAG-based approaches~\cite{romero2024cvqa, lewis2020retrieval} by retrieving Wikipedia context via FAISS~\cite{li2025ravenea} and generating yes/no questions and answer with Qwen2.5-0.5B and Qwen2-VL-7B~\cite{qwen2025qwen25technicalreport, team2024qwen2}.
+For culture-aware evaluation, we extend VQA- and retrieval-augmented generation (RAG) -based approaches~\cite{romero2024cvqa, lewis2020retrieval} by retrieving Wikipedia context via FAISS~\cite{li2025ravenea} and generating yes/no questions and answer with Qwen2.5-0.5B and Qwen2-VL-7B~\cite{qwen2025qwen25technicalreport, team2024qwen2}.
 Human ratings serve as the primary reference, enabling analysis of consistency and divergence between automatic and culture-aware metrics.

 \textbf{Prompt design.} To disentangle temporal stylization from cultural identity, we use three prompt modes for each country/category/subcategory: \begin{itemize}[leftmargin=*,labelindent=0pt,itemsep=0pt,topsep=2pt,parsep=0pt] \item Traditional: \texttt{``Traditional \{subcategory\} in \{Country\}, photorealistic.''} \item Modern: \texttt{``Modern \{subcategory\} in \{Country\}, photorealistic.''} \item Era-agnostic: \texttt{``\{Subcategory\} in \{Country\}, photorealistic.''} \end{itemize} This era-aware prompting allows us to examine how cultural depictions vary across specified and unspecified eras, revealing era-sensitive biases.